mail-in-a-box/mailinabox/README.md

 I made a number of modifications to the original Mail-in-a-Box, some to fix bugs, some to ease maintenance for my personal installation, to learn and to add functionality.

 Functionality changes and additions
-* Change installation target to Ubuntu 20.04.
-Thanks to [Power Mail-in-a-Box](https://github.com/ddavness/power-mailinabox)
+* Change installation target to Ubuntu 22.04.
 * Add geoipblocking on the admin web console
   This applies geoip filtering on acces to the admin panel of the box.
 Order of filtering: block continents that are not allowed, block countries that are not allowed, allow countries that are allowed (overriding continent filtering).
 Edit /etc/nginx/conf.d/10-geoblock.conf to configure.
 * Add geoipblocking for ssh access